jordwalke/FaxJs/README.md

         ./setupEnvironmentIfNodeLaterThanFive.sh

-#### 4. run the server and point your browser at localhost:8080/demo.html
+#### 4. Run the server and point your browser at localhost:8080/demo.html

         ./runServer.sh